 Your trekking boots are the single most important investment you'll make.
 Buy them at least six to eight weeks before you travel.
 Wear them everywhere.
 Break them in until they feel like part of your feet.
 Arriving at the Lukla airstrip in brand-new, stiff boots is a guaranteed recipe for painful blisters by day three.

 Trekking poles are something we'd strongly recommend.
 Trekkers who say they don't need them tend to change their minds somewhere on the descent from Kala Patthar.
-Your knees will thank you for bringing them.
+Your knees will thank you.

 Sunscreen and sunglasses are non-negotiable.
 UV radiation at altitude is significantly more intense than at sea level.
 SPF 50+ applied generously every morning matters.
 At elevations above 5,000 meters, glacier glasses with side protection are recommended because snow and ice reflecting sunlight can cause genuine snow blindness.